 Education in the United States may appear expensive, but you have probably realized that it offers excellent value for the money invested.
 This chapter looks in more detail at the costs involved and the ways that you might cover your expenses, including financial aid from colleges and other sources.
+Here are the best tips for financing your career:

 Before you plan to study abroad it is important to have an understanding of the cost and financing involved.
 Usually, the Universities ask for a financial statement of the applicant before confirming the student admission.
 Before applying for a student visa it is important to prove your university that you have sufficient funds to support your financial expenses during your stay.